Please Click on the Questions to See the Answers

 There are reportedly underground storage tanks that need to be removed at the Vallco site.
 If that’s true, then why has demolition been approved?

-For excavation, which has not happened yet, mitigation measures include the preparation, review and approval of appropriate plans for the review and approval of the Santa Clara County Department of Environmental Health and the Santa Clara County Fire District; the demolition and removal of equipment and facilities related to the Sears and JC Penney Automotive Centers, including remnant piping, below ground oil-water separators, a potential Underground Storage Tank, lift casings and associated piping; and other mitigations related to lead and asbestos removal and potential pesticide contamination.
+For excavation, which has not happened yet, the preparation, review and approval of appropriate plans for the review and approval of the Santa Clara County Fire District or other regulatory agency (if required) is required; the demolition and removal of equipment and facilities related to the Sears and JC Penney Automotive Centers, including remnant piping, below ground oil-water separators, a potential Underground Storage Tank, lift casings and associated piping; and other requirements related to lead and asbestos removal and potential pesticide contamination.
+All demolition work will have to be completed in compliance with local, state and federal requirements.

 I understand that the Specific Plan would include environmental review and mitigations would be required.
 Where can I get a list of all of these mitigations?